 Note 2: In general the ACLR limit given in the table or the absolute limit of -15 dBm/MHz is valid, whichever is less stringent (macro BS according category B) [7].

 For the LTE BS the vertical pattern given in ITU-R Rec.
 F.1336 was applied, which is usually used for compatibility studies with mobile radio and RLAN systems by ITU-R and CEPT workings groups.
-The diagram is shown in Figure 33: Vertical sector antenna pattern of the LTE BS according to ITU-R Rec.
-F.1336 (screen shot of SEAMCAT GUI; down-tilt not considered in the diagram)

-.
-As proposed in the recommendation the side lobes are not explicitly used in the evaluations, only the approximated characteristic is applied
+The diagram is shown in Figure 42.
+As proposed in the recommendation the side lobes are not explicitly used in the evaluations, only the approximated characteristic is applied.